-Each single family residential dwelling and each separate industrial or commercial establishment shall have a separate and individual water connection to the County maintained water supply system.
-It is the intent of this Regulation that each dwelling, industrial or commercial unit, will have maintenance responsibility for its own water connection whether or not the unit is located in the same structure with other units.
-The Sanitary Engineer may, on a case-by-case basis, authorize exceptions to this Regulation, when satisfied that the intent of the Regulation is not violated.
+Each single family dwelling and each separate industrial or commercial building or building unit shall have a separate and individual water connection to the county maintained water supply system.
+Multi-family homes, multi-tenant buildings, condominium style buildings and properties with more than one structure to serve, shall have separate service connections provided to each defined unit.
+It is the intent of this Regulation to provide each dwelling, unit and each industrial or commercial building or building unit with a separate and distinct connection to the County maintained water system and maintenance responsibility for its own water connection whether or not the unit is located in the same structure with other units to maintain individual service connection functionality.
+The Sanitary Engineer may, on a case-by-case basis, authorize exceptions to this Regulation, provided that maintenance responsibilities have been clearly assigned to an individual or company.
+In the event the Sanitary Engineer does grant an exception to this Rule, the property owner will be required to record a deed restriction indicating that the property owner will establish a separate connection for any building separated onto a new parcel prior to any lot split or transfer of title.